manwar/theweeklychallenge/content/blog/aws-s3-encryption.md

 You can skip `--bucket sse-s3-encrypted-bucket` and `--file secret-file.txt` as it would upload the default file to the default bucket.

+You should have `secret-file.txt` already as we created it earlier when using `aws` command before.

 <br>

 ```bash